-Dozens of lawsuits have been filed against the manufacturers of ParaGard by women who experienced serious or permanent side effects from the copper IUD.
-If you or a loved one were injured after using the ParaGard IUD, you may be eligible to take legal action and receive compensation for your injuries and medical costs.
+The copper IUD ParaGard may break during removal, causing serious injuries.
+If you or a loved one were injured by a broken ParaGard IUD, you may be eligible to file a lawsuit and receive compensation for your injuries and medical costs.

-Thousands of women who were implanted with ParaGard have experienced serious and potentially deadly side effects caused by the copper IUD.
+Thousands of women who were implanted with the copper IUD ParaGard have experienced serious and potentially deadly side effects caused by the device.

-In some cases, pieces of the device can break off, either when the device is being removed, or while it is still in use.
+In some cases, pieces of the IUD can break off, either when it is being removed, or while it is still in use.
 When this occurs, doctors may be forced to perform a hysteroscopy or other invasive surgery in order to retrieve the broken pieces and prevent additional injuries.

 - Severe pain

 - Other organ damage

 Patients who experience severe damage to their uterus caused by broken pieces of their ParaGard IUD may be forced to undergo a hysterectomy (surgery to remove the uterus).

 The FDA has received more than 40,000 reports of patients with complications caused by ParaGard, including more than 15,000 cases involving serious complications and at least 15 deaths.

 Even in cases where ParaGard does not break, the device can still cause serious side effects.
 Some of the other complications associated with the copper IUD include:

 - Migration of the IUD inside the body